platformio/platformio-docs/en/latest/_sources/integration/ide/neovim.rst.txt

         -- for example, only reuse client when working in PlatformIO projects containing platformio.ini --
-        -- By default, Neovim reuses client if name and root_dir matches -- but when jumping into headers located outside the project, that isnt true -- so here we are always using the same client to keep the context from compile_commands.json -- for setups containing multiple unrelated C/C++ project you may want to add project specific logic instead return true
+        -- By default, Neovim reuses client if name and root_dir matches -- but when jumping into headers located outside the project, that isn't true -- so here we are always using the same client to keep the context from compile_commands.json -- for setups containing multiple unrelated C/C++ project you may want to add project specific logic instead return true